pi-kappa-devel/diseq/README.md

 The package is planned to be expanded in the following ways:

-  - Firstly, it is planned for the package to become more inclusive by adding additional market models.
+1. The package should become more inclusive by adding additional market models.
-  - Secondly, the main implementation is currently written directly in *R* and is single-threaded using only one processor for the estimations of the models.
-For the numerically intensive likelihood optimizations that the package employs, this results to extended execution times when the models are estimated using large datasets.
+2. Single-command functionality for the market-clearing tests (e.g. (Karapanagiotis, n.d.; Hwang 1980; Quandt 1978)) should be
-    Alternative likelihood optimizations are gradually implemented in *C++* using a concurrent design.
-The equilibrium implementation is already implemented.
-It is planned for future versions to provide *C++* implementations also for the remaining models.
+    included in the package.
-  - Thirdly, it is planned to include single-command functionality for the market-clearing tests (Karapanagiotis, n.d.; Hwang 1980; Quandt 1978).
+3. Alternative estimation methods (e.g (Zilinskas and Bogle 2006;
-  - Fourthly, it is planned to include additional estimation methods (Zilinskas and Bogle 2006; Quandt and Ramsey 1978).
+    Quandt and Ramsey 1978)) could also be implemented.

 # Contributors